 To be eligible to be considered for a VET Student Loan, all students enrolling in an approved VSL course must meet the Academic Suitability Requirements.

 Students must provide evidence of one of the following documents:

 If the above cannot be provided, then students must complete the Government Approved ACER Core Skills Profile for adults (CSPA) and successfully complete to an Exit level 3 or higher.

 Australis College must also be satisfied that the student can successfully complete the course they are enrolling into and therefore reserves the right to decline a VET Student Loan application or request the student complete an internal Core Skills Assessment before enrolment.

 To apply for a VET Student Loan, you will need to complete an online Electronic Commonwealth Assistance Form (eCAF) and will require your tax file number (TFN).

 Before you sign and submit your form, you must read the VET Student Loan Student Information Booklet 2017.
 The form will ask you to provide your TFN.
 If you don’t have a TFN, you can give your provider a Certificate of application for a TFN.
 This certificate is available from the Australian Taxation Office (ATO) after you have applied for a TFN.
 Contact the ATO on 13 28 61 for TFN information.

 You must submit the signed and completed form to your provider by the census date or administrative date.
 If you do not submit your form on or before the census date, you will not be eligible for a VET Student Loan.

-	Click on link below to view the Australis College course fees and schedules:
+Click on the link below to view the Australis College course fees and schedules:

 There is a set maximum amount you can borrow through VET Student Loan over your lifetime; this is the VET Student Loan limit.
 To view the latest VET Student Loan limit visit Study Assist.